 Who needs a Boat License in Virginia?

-Virginia is currently phasing in mandatory boating safety education over a period of several years.
-These regulations apply to operators of motorized boats with motors of 10 horsepower or more.
+Virginia’s boat license regulations were phased in over a period of several years.
+These regulations now apply to operators of motorized boats with motors of 10 horsepower or more.
 This includes personal watercrafts (PWCs).

 Those operators who are required to meet education requirements must carry their proof of compliance, commonly called a boating license, on board the boat when the boat is being operated.

 - By July 1st, 2013, motorboat operators 40 years of age and younger must meet the requirements.

 - By July 1st, 2014, motorboat operators 45 years of age or younger must meet the requirement.

 - By July 1st, 2015, motorboat operators 50 years of age or younger must meet the requirements.

 - By July 1st, 2016, all motorboat operators, regardless of age, must meet the requirements

 - Pass a NASBLA-approved course that is accepted by the Virginia Department of Game and Inland Fisheries (VDGIF), or;

 - Pass an equivalency exam offered by the VDGIF, or;